Memorial Day Sale - Up to 50% off outdoor favorites.

 Are you a nature enthusiast with a taste for culinary adventure?
 If so, you already understand the magic of combining the great outdoors with great food.
-Few experiences rival the joy of gathering around a campfire, sharing stories, and indulging in a meal cooked over an open flame.
+Few experiences rival the joy of gathering around the fire, sharing stories, and indulging in a meal cooked over an open flame.

-Whether you’re a seasoned camper or just starting out, mastering how to cook over a campfire is easier than you think.
+Whether you’re a seasoned vet at outdoor cooking or just starting out, mastering how to cook over a fire pit is easier than you think.
 Keep reading for some tips and tricks on how to build the perfect fire for cooking, the equipment you’ll need, and some seriously delicious recipes.

 In This Post:

-Cooking over a campfire is almost as old as humanity itself.
+Cooking over an open flame is almost as old as humanity itself.
 There’s something profoundly satisfying—and undeniably primal—about cooking over a fire.
 Early humans depended on fire for survival, turning raw ingredients into sustenance and experimenting with methods that have since evolved into culinary traditions worldwide:

 As you can see, campfire cooking has been around for a good while and has evolved a lot over time.
 Keep reading to go beyond standard campfire hot dogs and roasted marshmallows for some ridiculously good eats.